ruihanwang-maritime/ship-exposure-marine-extremes/README.md

   accident-consequence analysis and regional exposure ratios in Table 1 and Main Fig. 5.

 The corresponding data are stored separately to prevent the two threshold definitions from being mixed.

-They live in separate files so the two are never mixed by accident.